 Mount Kailash is thought to be the mountain from where the Aryans come from.
 German SS Officers like Heinrich Himmler believed that Mount Kailash was the place of origin and hidden home of the Aryan master that Germans descended from.
 Himmler believed that by harvesting this power they could conquer the world.

-Travelers and pilgrims have reported noticing rapid aging near Mount Kailash.
+Travelers and pilgrims have reported the rapid aging near Mt Kailash.
 It has been told that only 12 hours spent near Kailash equals to two weeks in normal conditions, based on how quickly the hair and nails grow during that time.
 This has made the devotees question the presence of some mysterious energy surrounding Mount Kailash.

 The questions raised by our past customers can help you get a more clear picture about tours to Tibet, read them or tell us your own questions via the form on the right side, our specialists will reply you within 24 hours.